 The Resurrection gives us hope because Christ has won the victory for us.
 It is not all up to me.
 I cooperate with His grace with my own efforts, but in Him is our salvation.
 He “draws near to us” in the scriptures and certainly in the Eucharist, there we will find strength and receive His life.

-One thought on “The Road to Emmaus
+2 thoughts on “The Road to Emmaus

 Leave a Reply